Eigenvalue sensitivity from eigenstate geometry near and beyond arbitrary-order exceptional points: Mathematical background

 Therefore, close to the EP the eigenvalues approximately spread out to take uniformly spaced positions on a circle, which recovers the well-know result of the eigenvalue cloud close to the EP \cite{kato2013perturbation}.
-In the present context, Eq.~\eqref{eq:pol} allows us to immediately confirm $p'(\omega_i)\sim n\omega_i^{n-1}$, which turns into Eq.~\eqref{eq:pprime} when we reinstate $\omega_{EP}$ to a finite value.
+In the present context, Eq.~\eqref{eq:pol} allows us to immediately read off $p'(E_i)\sim n E_i^{n-1}$, where the prime denotes the derivative of the polynomial with respect to $E$.
+Reinstating $E_{EP}$ to a finite value, this turns into the asymptotic expression